reymesson1/outcoding-assignment/README.md

 - **Eskeleton**: It's when the data that's coming from the backend isn't ready yet.
 But you need to draw the place where the data will filled.

+- **Factory method** In order to delegate the responsibility of create a component we are going to use this design pattern method and also to follow the SOLID principle rules to apply the dependency injection.

 ## License
 This project is licensed under the [MIT License](LICENSE).